MineTrax/minetrax.github.io/docs/plugin/plugins-support.md

 ## ViaVersion

 Minetrax uses ViaVersion to track player's client version.
 If you have ViaVersion installed in your server, Minetrax will automatically track player's client version and show it in web.

+## SkinsRestorer

+Minetrax uses SkinsRestorer to provide skin changing functionality to players.
+If you have SkinsRestorer installed in your server, Minetrax will:
+1. Use it to *fetch* player's skin.
+Using this correct avatar for skin will be shown in web even for cracked players.
+2. Use it to *change* player's skin.
+If you have enabled skin changing feature in Minetrax, players will be able to change their skin from web.